International Business Economics MScStudy level: Postgraduate

-The aim of this module is to provide you with a framework to examine the key issues in corporate governance.
-These include underlying corporate governance theory and associated reporting and regulation, the role of monitors and issues of independence and ethics.
-It will also develop your ability to critically appraise relevant academic literature and current issues and integrate and synthesise topics in order to participate in current debates and suggest potential insights for development.
+The module’s goal is to provide you with a framework for examining key issues in corporate governance.
+These include underlying corporate governance theory and associated reporting and regulation goes with it, the role of monitors, and issues of independence and ethics.
+It also improves your ability to critically appraise relevant academic literature and current issues, as well as integrate and synthesise topics in order to participate in current debates and suggest potential insights for development.

 International Financial Markets - 15 credits

-The aim of this module is to enable you to evaluate the characteristics and organisation of international financial markets, the potential uses of these markets, and the risks and returns involved.
+The module enables you to evaluate the characteristics and organisation of international financial markets as well as their potential applications and associated risks and returns.

 Entrepreneurial Practice - 10 credits

-This module aims to provide you with a framework of knowledge and understanding of how to effectively lead and develop people in a strategic and entrepreneurial way whatever the Master’s degree of specialisation you elect to follow.
+This module aims to provide you with a framework of knowledge and understanding of how to effectively lead and develop people in a strategic and entrepreneurial manner.
 You will explore for example, the influence and impact of leadership theories, culture, wellbeing, as well as the principles of entrepreneurial practice.
-You’ll learn to understand the different contexts in which entrepreneurship can flourish and the characteristics of entrepreneurial leadership within different types of organisational scenarios.
+You will learn about various contexts in which entrepreneurship can flourish and the characteristics of entrepreneurial leadership within different types of organisational scenarios.